-There are countless reasons to invest in Amsterdam, but the main advantages can be broken down into four key areas:
+There are countless reasons to invest in Amsterdam, but the main advantages can be broken down into five key areas:

-To help you tell the story of the Amsterdam Metropolitan Area, we have developed a PDF presentation.
-This may be used to present the Amsterdam Metropolitan Area's business proposition.
-Additionally, you can also find bios here of management executives from international and Dutch companies, startup founders, government officials and renowned research institutions in the area.
-Furthermore, visit our publications page to find out what media outlets such as Forbes Magazine or The Financial Times think about the Dutch capital.
-If you have any further needs, questions or suggestions, please contact us at [email protected].
+You can find bios here of management executives from international and Dutch companies, startup founders, government officials and renowned research institutions in the area.
+Furthermore, visit our publications page to find out what media outlets such as Forbes Magazine or the Financial Times think about the Dutch capital.
+If you have any further needs, questions or suggestions, please contact us at email@example.com.

 Axel Rüger, Van Gogh Museum

 Sandra Soskic, DDB & Tribal Amsterdam

 James Veenhoff, Fronteer

 Willemijn Verloop, Social Enterprise NL & Social Impact Ventures

 Henriëtte Maassen van den Brink, University of Amsterdam